xzuyn/ROCm-Guides/Zluda/README.md

 ### Step4:
 The install is complete and you can start the webui as normal with the webui-user.bat file.
+The first ever generation might take a while so dont quit unless you get an error

 Modified: **March 20, 2024**